Dawson-Damer – an introduction

 Where the Settlor – as in this case – is a company, the ordinary rules of corporate attribution apply as established in Meridian Global Funds Management Asia Ltd v Securities Commission.
 The 'directing mind' of the company must be identified to establish whether the relevant intention is properly attributable to the company.
 Typically the 'directing mind' will be its board of directors acting by a majority.

-A board decision does not need to be formally recorded in minutes to be attributed to the company, provided all directors can be shown to have concurred in the decision.
+Practical point: A board decision does not need to be formally recorded in minutes to be attributed to a company, provided all directors can be shown to have concurred in the decision.
 This principle is likely to be relevant to PTCs, corporate protectors and in circumstances where the relevant decision makers may wear multiple 'hats' with attributable knowledge in more than one capacity.

 2. Inadequate deliberation and breach of fiduciary duty